YugabyteDB was created to achieve a number of design goals.

 - High data density (total data set size per node)

-- Ability to handle ever growing event data use-cases well
+- Ability to handle ever growing event data use cases

-YugabyteDB should work well in deployments where the nodes of the cluster span:
+YugabyteDB is suitable for deployments where the nodes of the universe span across the following:

-In order to achieve this, a number of features would be required.
-For example, client drivers across the various languages should be:
+To provide functionality, a number of requirements must be met.
+For example, client drivers across various languages meet the following criteria:

-- Cluster-aware, with ability to handle node failures seamlessly
+- Cluster-awareness, with ability to seamlessly handle node failures.

-- Topology-aware, with ability to route traffic seamlessly
+- Topology-awareness, with ability to seamlessly route traffic.

-YugabyteDB is a cloud-native database.
-It has been designed with the following cloud-native principles in mind:
+YugabyteDB is a cloud-native database, designed with a number of cloud-native principles in mind.

-- Run on any public cloud or on-premises data center.
-This means YugabyteDB should be able to run on commodity hardware on bare metal machines, VMs or containers.
+- Ability to run on any public cloud or on-premises data center.
+This includes commodity hardware on bare metal machines, virtual machines, and containers.

-- No hard external dependencies.
-For example, YugabyteDB should not rely on atomic clocks, but should be able to utilize one if available.
+- Not having hard external dependencies.
+For example, YugabyteDB does not rely on atomic clocks, but can use an atomic clock if available.

 YugabyteDB is open source under the very permissive Apache 2.0 license.